Ivica Vrdoljak

-Ivica Vrdoljak ([îʋit͡sa ʋr̩dǒʎaːk]; born 19 September 1983) is a Croatian professional retired footballer.
+Ivica Vrdoljak ([îʋit͡sa ʋr̩dǒʎaːk]; born 19 September 1983) is a Croatian former professional footballer who played mainly as a defensive midfielder.

 Club career

 Vrdoljak started playing football at his homeclub, Serbian top league club FK Vojvodina, where he played for the youth teams until 1999, when he moved to Zagreb, Croatia, and settled in the youth system of the Croatian top flight side NK Zagreb.
 After graduating to the senior team he was sent on loans to NK Lučko and the second division team Croatia Sesvete.
 Vrdoljak had a good season at Croatia Sesvete, scoring four goals and featuring in 22 league matches, and after that he was returned to NK Zagreb.
 In three seasons at the club he made 81 league appearances and scored three goals.
 He was then, along with his teammate Mario Mandžukić, transferred to Croatian powerhouse Dinamo Zagreb for a fee of €1 million.
 Since his arrival, Vrdoljak has established himself as a consistent first-team player.
 In his debut season for Dinamo he played in twenty-four league matches and bagged three goals.
 The next season, he was irreplaceable in the midfield and made 29 league appearances by the end of the season and scored three more goals.

-During the qualifiers UEFA Champions League 2014-2015 Vrdoljak missed two penalties against Celtic FC.
-However, Legia won this match 4–1.
-He retired in 2016 following a knee injury.
-He briefly returned to football, signing a contract with another Ekstraklasa outfit, Wisła Płock, however after failing to make a single appearance, he decided to ultimately retire.
+While playing for Legia Warsaw, during the qualifiers 2014–15 UEFA Champions League qualifying round, Vrdoljak missed two penalties in a 4–1 win over against Celtic.
+After being sidelined throughout the 2015–16 season due to a knee injury, he left Legia in the summer of 2016.
+Shortly after, he joined another Ekstraklasa outfit Wisła Płock, however after failing to make a single appearance, he decided to ultimately retire.